MultiSafepay/docs/api/createorder.md

     - In the black **Request** box, click **Examples** and select a pre-filled template.
 4. Enter a unique order ID, and then click **Try it!**

-:warning: Never use a live API key, or real customer or payment details!
+❗️ Never use a live API key, or real customer or payment details!